Creating and Accessing GitHub Accounts and Organizations

 Personal account

-A personal GitHub account is for individuals developing their own AVAnnotate project.
-It’s where you host projects you’re working on alone or where you’re the primary maintainer.
-Repositories created under your personal account are tied to your username (e.g., github.com/”yourname”/AVAnnotateproject).
-This is ideal for individual projects or anything not requiring shared ownership or administrative roles.
+A personal GitHub account is for individuals working on their own AVAnnotate project.
+It’s where you host projects you’re developing alone or where you are the primary maintainer.
+Repositories created under your personal account are linked to your username (e.g., github.com/”yourname”/AVAnnotateproject).
+This setup is ideal for individual projects or those that do not require shared ownership or administrative roles.

-Some scenarious that may best suit a personal account include:
+Some scenarios that may best suit a personal account include:

 Organization account

-An organization account is designed for collaboration.
-It allows multiple users to contribute to and manage AVAnnotate projects under a shared group identity.
-Organizations work best for collaborative class assignments, student groups, library staff, or departments that need to control access, assign roles (e.g., admin, maintainer, contributor).
-AVAnnotate projects created here belong to the organization, not to a single person.
+An organization account is intended for collaboration.
+It is a shared account with sophisticated security and administrative features.
+It enables multiple users to contribute to and manage AVAnnotate projects under a shared group identity.
+Organizations are ideal for team-based class assignments, student groups, library staff, or departments that need to control access and assign roles (e.g., admin, maintainer, contributor).
+Projects created within an organization belong to the organization, not an individual.

-Some scenarious that may best suit a organization account include:
+Some scenarios that may best suit an organization account include:

 Enterprise account